les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2017-08-05-le-modele-invest-pour-des-stories-estimables.markdown

 * **The Details of a Story**: We often want to estimate a story before it is fully understood; we may have to predict the effects of complicated business rules and constraints that aren’t yet articulated or even anticipated.

-* **Les détails de la story** : nous voulons souvent estimer une story avant que nous soyons en mesure de la comprendre complètement ; nous pouvons avoir à prédire les effets de règles métiers et de contraintes compliquées qui ne sont ni complètement articulées ni même anticipées.
+* **Les détails de la story** : Nous voulons souvent estimer une story avant que nous soyons en mesure de la comprendre tout à fait ; nous pouvons avoir à prédire les effets de règles métiers et de contraintes compliquées qui ne sont ni complètement articulées ni même anticipées.

 * **The Relationship to Other Stories**: Some stories can be easier or harder depending on the other stories that will be implemented.